raspberrychris/cryptotravellers/content/blog/defi-explained-lending-and-borrowing.md

 While cryptocurrency loans are still a new concept, more people are turning to them as an alternative source of income.
 Borrowers can get their hands on crypto-backed loans without risk while avoiding potential asset exposure.

-The lenders are those who provide loans to the borrowers through decentralized finance platforms.
+The lenders are those who provide loans to the borrowers through decentralised finance platforms.
 Some of these loan providers, often called centralised financing platforms (CeFi), help provide such funding.

-There are many advantages to decentralized finance.
+There are many advantages to decentralised finance.
 Here’s a few:

-Decentralization means there is no need for counterparties or any type of middlemen such as lenders, borrowers, and credit checks when you lend out your crypto.
+Decentralisation means there is no need for any type of middlemen such as lenders, borrowers, and credit checks when you lend out your crypto.

 Instead, peer lending connects lenders with borrowers directly through the application.
 This removes the need to use fiat money for loans and instead uses cryptocurrency to facilitate transactions without slowing down processing times

 Because these contracts are decentralised, you don't have to worry about the collateral; it is your responsibility and will be collected automatically.

-If you’ve been looking for a new way to diversify your investments, decentralized finance might be the answer.
+If you’ve been looking for a new way to diversify your investments, decentralised finance might be the answer.

 ## The Crypto Lending Ecosystem